bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

     </div>

-Manipulating the UI controls communicates new values to the backend via Bokeh server triggering callbacks that update the visuals with the input in real time.
+Manipulating the UI controls communicates new values to the backend via Bokeh server.
+This also triggers callbacks that update the plots with the input in real time.

 .. _userguide_server_use_case: